Typeform/js-api-client/README.md

 - `enable`: (bool)

 #### `webhook.delete({ uid, tag })`
-- Delete for a webhook with the given tag
+- Delete a webhook with the given tag for a given typeform
 - `uid`: typeform UID
 - `tag`: (string) tag of the webhook